Paper on Skin™ 2026

 Selected by the Devonport Mayor at the conclusion of a ‘Behind the Curtain’ tour of the works hosted by Paper on Skin™ coordinators prior to the gala event.

-Voted by the public during the Paper on Skin™ exhibition at the Devonport Regional Gallery Sept 28 – Nov 16.
-Results will be tallied at the conclusion of the exhibition.
+Voted by the public during the Paper on Skin™ exhibition at the Devonport Regional Gallery Oct 10 – Nov 14.
+Result will be announced at the conclusion of the exhibition.

 3 THE WORK – ESSENTIAL REQUIREMENTS